AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 Please note that P(D1|E1) + P(D2|E1) + P(D3|E1) = 1.

-####Example 2: Bayes for multiple evidence
+#### Example 2: Bayes for multiple evidence
-For this example, assume further evidence has been obtained from the example 1 statistics about symptom E2:
+For this example, assume further evidence has been obtained from example 1 statistics about symptom E2:

 * 3 patients with D1 have E1 and E2
 * 10 patients with D2 have E1 and E2